Migration in an Age of Movement

 It also demands a continued commitment to objectivity and understanding in public discourse, grounding policies in facts and humanitarian principles rather than fear.
 It will require challenging, sometimes even uncomfortable, dialogue to identify and implement these mutually reinforcing and beneficial policies.
 Leaders will need to remain resilient, strategic, and nimble to improve migration governance at this and the next decade.
 Effective leadership requires an openness to policy experimentation and innovation, coupled with an acceptance of inherent risks.
 Such initiatives may fail, but when successful, they can fundamentally reform failing systems and help mitigate existing social strain.

 Governments and leaders should invest in the infrastructure to process migrants efficiently and lawfully, ensuring that integration systems keep pace with inflows, and continually adapting policies based on evidence of what works.
-If approached in this spirit, migration in the 2025–2035 period can be transformed from a divisive challenge into a mutually beneficial process.
-The way we choose to govern human mobility is a reflection of the kind of societies we aspire to build.
+If approached in this spirit, migration in the 2026-2036 period can be transformed from a divisive challenge into a mutually beneficial process.
+The way we choose to govern human mobility reflects the kind of societies we aspire to build.
 By shifting towards strategies of partnership and legal order, we will see migration deliver on its promise as a driver of development and a cornerstone of our shared future (Daniels, 2024; World Bank, 2023).

-Building on the policy recommendations and thematic findings outlined in this report, five changemakers from the 2025 cohort: Iulian Coman from Romania, James Eggers from the United States, Giulia Iacovelli from Italy, Anna Makernko from the Czech Republic, and Miriam Wanjiru from Kenya offer their perspectives that expand upon this analysis and situate it within their local contexts.
+Building on the policy recommendations and thematic findings outlined in this report, five changemakers from the 2025 cohort: Giulia Iacovelli from Italy, Anna Makarenko from the Czech Republic, James Eggers from the United States, Miriam Wanjiru from Kenya, and Iulian Coman from Romania offer their perspectives that expand upon this analysis and situate it within their local contexts.
+The first section presents global insights with broad applicability, while the second offers regional perspectives grounded in specific local contexts.

 Iulian Coman, Romania